spatialos/gdk-for-unity/docs/content/workers.md

 * `ClientScene`: This Scene contains only the `UnityClient` prefab and can be used to build your client worker for cloud deployments.

 * `GameLogicScene`: This Scene contains only the `UnityGameLogic` prefab and can be used to build your server worker for cloud deployments.

+The position of these prefabs in the Scene define the origin of the worker, which is used to translate all entities that have been added to this worker.

 ----